felys-lang/felys-docs/README.md

 # Felys Docs

-Felys documentation and guide built with VitePress.
+Felys documentation and guide built with mdBook.

 ## License